abdulwaheed76/practices/README.md

 add ssh keys so you do not have to type password everytime and also you will need it for getting some of our private modules via npm. https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 ### Remove name, email
-locally and on github.com settings
+For both local and on github.com settings

+For local, use global email setting config git config --global user.email "MY_NAME@HIDDEN.com". // replace MY_NAME with your nickname.
+For github.com, visit https://github.com/settings/emails and check the checkbox that says "Keep my email addresses private"

 ## Node, npm